yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/samples_docs_install.md

 The following code samples are included:

 * `DEVELOPER_SAMPLES/FilterInterceptorLoadableModule` – Sample classes that implement Java interfaces.
-For more information, see [Java interfaces for extending](/docs/apigw_devguide/java_extend_gateway).
+For more information, see [Java interfaces for extending API Gateway](/docs/apigtw_devguide/java_extend_gateway).